-Jennifer Robertson is Professor Emerita (as of January 2020), Departments of Anthropology and the History of Art, and the Penny W. School of Art & Design at the University of Michigan, Ann Arbor.
-She is also Affiliate Professor, Departments of Anthropology and Japan Studies, University of Washington, Seattle.
+Jennifer Robertson is Professor Emerita (as of January 2020), Departments of Anthropology and the History of Art, Penny W. Stamps School of Art & Design, and Robotics Institute, University of Michigan, Ann Arbor.
+She is also Affiliate Professor, Tokyo College, University of Tokyo Institutes for Advance Study (UTIAS), Bunkyō-ku, Tokyo; and Affiliate Professor, Departments of Anthropology and Japan Studies, University of Washington, Seattle.

-Her seven books and over eighty articles and chapters address a wide spectrum of subjects ranging from the 17th century to the present, including nativist and social rectification movements, agrarianism, sex and gender systems and ideologies, mass and popular culture, nostalgia and internationalization, urbanism, the place of Japan in Anthropology, sexuality and suicide, theater and performance, votive and folk art, imperialism and colonialism, eugenics and bioethics, and technology and robotics.
-Her publications have been translated into German, Finnish, French, Hebrew, Japanese, and Spanish.
-She has taught graduate and undergraduate courses on anthropological history, theories and methods; non-western colonialisms; art, identity, and anthropology; bio-art; robot-human interaction; image-based ethnography; mass and popular cultures; ethnic diversity in Japan; sex, gender and sexuality; and Japanese culture and society, among other subjects.
+A historical and visual anthropologist/anthropological historian and art historian, her seven books and over ninety articles and chapters address a wide spectrum of interdisciplinary subjects ranging from the 17th century to the present.
+Although her primary area specialty is Japan, where she has lived for over two decades, Robertson has also worked in Sri Lanka (1982-1992) and since 1997 has been working in Israel as well.
+Her topics of research include nativist and social rectification movements, agrarianism, sex and gender systems and ideologies, mass and popular culture, nostalgia and internationalization, urbanism, the place of Japan in Anthropology, sexuality and suicide, theater and performance, votive and folk art, imperialism and colonialism, eugenics and bioethics, and technology and robotics.
+Robertson’s publications have been translated into Finnish, French, German, Hebrew, Japanese, Korean, and Spanish.
+She has taught graduate and undergraduate courses on anthropological history, theories, and methods; non-western colonialisms; art, identity, and anthropology; bio-art; genes and genealogies; human-robot interactions; image-based ethnography and visual literacy; mass and popular cultures; ethnic diversity in Japan; sex, gender and sexuality; and Japanese culture and society, among other subjects.

 e-mail: [email protected], [email protected]